mindflowai/mindflow/README.md

     - This will take the index you generated in the above step and use it as context for your question!

 ### Git Diff Summaries
-Run `mf diff` inside of your repository!
+Make some changes to your git repo without staging/committing them.
+Then, run `mf diff`!
 You should get a response that looks like this:

 ```
 `mindflow/commands/diff.py` changes: